Give anything on your machine a secure public link in one command. HTTP, TCP, TLS,

 One tunnel, one token, a whole fleet.
 Every device that joins gets its own

-subdomain and port, reachable by name from anywhere.
-Grow to dozens of devices
+subdomain and port, reachable by name from anywhere, even behind CGNAT or a

 Name a device once, like sensor-1, and reach it by that name for good.